 I am also pleased that the former Secretary of State, my right hon.
 Friend the Member for Sevenoaks (Sir Michael Fallon), has indicated his support for an increased overall defence budget moving up to 2.5%.
 We have to see this slightly longer review, which I think will run into the summer, as an opportunity for a wholesale refunding of defence and the achievement of a proper long-term financial settlement for our military.
 I am confident that our Secretary of State gets that.
 I hope the Minister will reassure us that that is the case, and that Ministers see this as an opportunity for a long-term solution.

-It is important that MPs, like all of us in this room, make it clear to the Treasury that we insist on the proper resourcing of defence.
+It is important that MPs, like all of us in this Chamber, make it clear to the Treasury that we insist on the proper resourcing of defence.
 That is important for a number of reasons, not least because I, like every Conservative Member, stood on a manifesto that committed us to maintaining the size of our military.
 Page 41 of the Conservative party manifesto commits us to maintaining the size of our armed forces.
 Apart from the politics, it is a national duty to achieve that.

 We have to get the politics right.
 We cannot simply demand more money for the Ministry of Defence.
 We have to continue to insist on the MOD achieving efficiencies and best practice, including things such as competitive procurement.
 I am encouraged by the detail in the national shipbuilding strategy that sets upper limits on expenditure.
 Also, we need to consider seriously the removal of expenditure on Trident from the MOD budget.